TAMUSHPE/tamushpe-guides/docs/shpeathon26/financePhase/deliverables.md

 Include a document outlining the hierarchical structure of your company, detailing any potential teams and departments, their purposes, and the chain of command.
 Additionally, provide a visual representation of your company's 5-year plan.

 The specifics of this visual are up to you to decide.
+A good example of what your company could look like can be found [here.](https://docs.google.com/presentation/d/1FatwsLNKi8cDD_8AM8h4u5nBmgbUzkSm-fJNcAI-Rdk/edit?usp=sharing)

 ## General Questions